jonwalstedt/vigorjs.componentmanager/public/docs/componentDefinitions.md

 ### <a name="component-definitions"></a> componentDefinitions
 ComponentDefinitions or componentDefinitionModels are the models that contains the definition of each component created by the componentManager.
 It stores a reference to the class to create instances from and also the conditions (if any) that should apply to create any instances of that class.

-To define your componentDefinitions you add an array of componentDefinitions to the [componentSettings object](#settings) passed to the componentManager during initialization.
+To define your componentDefinitions you add your componentDefinition objects to the components array in the [componentSettings](#settings).

 The only required properties for a componentDefinition is **id** and **src**.
 But a componentDefinition could also contain the default properties **args**, **conditions** and **maxShowCount**.
 All properties are undefined by default.
 Se the description for each below: